 • What is your biggest challenge with [issue the customer just mentioned]?

 • What other products or services have you tried to address this issue?
-What did you like about those products/services?
-What didn’t you like?
+What results did you get?

 Any of the above questions can be enough to spark a meaningful and fruitful conversation that naturally leads to identifying a solution.

 If the solution meets the original problem or need, a sale will naturally take place without you ever feeling “salesy.”